Silverbullet069/MagicPost/README.md

 # MagicPost
-> A web app for managing internal affais for a delivery company called Magic Post.
+> A web app for managing internal affairs for a country-wide delivery company called Magic Post.

 ## Table of contents
 1. [Introduction](#introduction)